-The DELAY pin also has a 1 μ A trimmed current source and a 1 μ A current sink that acts with an external capacitor to delay the operation of the Power-on-Reset (POR) output.
+The Delay pin also has a 1 $\mu$ A trimmed current source and a 1 $\mu$ A current sink that acts with an external capacitor to delay the operation of the Power-on-Reset (POR) output.
 This can be used also in sequencing outputs in a sequenced system, but with the addition of a conditional delay between supplies; allowing a first up, last down power sequence.

-After EN is driven high, V{OUT} will start to rise (rate determined by RC capacitor).
-As the FB voltage goes above 90% of its nominal set voltage, DELAY begins to rise as the 1 μA source charges the external capacitor.
-When the threshold of 1.24V is crossed, POR is asserted high and DELAY continues to charge to a voltage SV{IN}.
+After Enable is driven high, $V{OUT}$ will start to rise (rate determined by RC capacitor).
+As the FB voltage goes above 90% of its nominal set voltage, Delay begins to rise as the 1 $\mu$ A source charges the external capacitor.
+When the threshold of 1.24V is crossed, POR is asserted high and Delay continues to charge to a voltage $V{DD}$ .
 When FB falls below 90% of nominal, POR is asserted low immediately.
-However, if EN is driven low, POR will fall immediately to the low state and DELAY will begin to fall as the external capacitor is discharged by the 1 μA current sink.
-When the threshold of $((V{TP} + 1.24V) - 1.24V)$ is crossed $(V{TP}$ is the internal voltage clamp, $V{TP} = 0.9V$), V{OLIT} will begin to fall at a rate determined by the RC capacitor.
+However, if enable is driven low, POR will fall immediately to the low state and Delay will begin to fall as the external capacitor is discharged by the 1 $\mu$ A current sink.
+When the threshold of $V{DD}-1.24V$ is crossed, $V{OUT}$ will begin to fall at a rate determined by the RC capacitor.
 As the voltage change in both cases is 1.24V, both rising and falling delays are matched at: